laksith1/AdminPanel/README.md

 # AdminPanel
 An administrative panel for the senz switch.
-This will b used to make configurations, rweove shares, add shares,add attributes etc.
+This will be used to make configurations, remove shares, add shares,add attributes etc.This interface is written in NodeJs, ExpressJs framework and uses jade.